team7katas/sysopsquad/README.md

 # The Sysops Squad Architectural Kata

-Please note that all views are documented presented [C4 model](https://c4model.com).
+Please note that all views are documented in [C4 model](https://c4model.com) style, although only System Context, Container and dynamic views are presented.
 All diagrams are supplied with a key explaining meaning of each shape on the diagram.

 ## Business Case